pzhao12test2/storm/docs/Metrics.md

 This metric records how much time a spout was idle because more tuples than `topology.max.spout.pending` were still outstanding.
 This is the total time in milliseconds, not the average amount of time and is not sub-sampled.

-##### `__skipped-backpressure-ms`
+##### `__skipped-throttle-ms`

 This metric records how much time a spout was idle because back-pressure indicated that downstream queues in the topology were too full.
 This is the total time in milliseconds, not the average amount of time and is not sub-sampled.
-This is similar to skipped-throttle-ms in Storm 1.x.

 ##### `skipped-inactive-ms`